bytemaster/bytemaster.github.io/_posts/2015-12-31-Mutual-Aid-Society.md

 have been arrested and prosecuted for mere possession of cannabis.
 While many of these individuals need it for medical reasons, most of the people involved had their lives negatively impacted despite never harming anyone.
 This society is designed to support those who become the victim of this victimless crime.
-This society in particular only helps the those suffering because of posession or distribution of cannabis which is arguablly less harmful than alcohol or cigarrets.
+This society in particular only helps the those suffering because of possession or distribution of cannabis which is arguably less harmful than alcohol or cigarettes.

 I may not like your society, but I will defend your right to have it.
 Each and every society is peaceful, non-violent, and serves as an opportunity to help your fellow man in an organized and dependable manner.